Ha-rshitha1/Banking_Application/README.md

 - *MySQL database*

 **Installation:**
-- *1)Clone the repository to your local machine.*
+- *Clone the repository to your local machine.*
-- *2)Install the required dependencies (mysql-connector-python).*
+- *Install the required dependencies (mysql-connector-python).*
-- *3)Set up a MySQL database with the required schema.
+- *Set up a MySQL database with the required schema.
 You can find the database schema in the 'Schemas.sql' file.*
-- *4)Update the MySQL connection details in the code (host, user, password, database) to match your local setup.*
+- *Update the MySQL connection details in the code (host, user, password, database) to match your local setup.*